 The classically trained dancer found support in her mother and ballet teacher, who she says was like a second mother to her.
 Apart from them, however, Curts says it was a struggle she largely took on alone since she did not have many close friends whom she could reach out to for help.
 With all her attention focused on school and dance, there was not much time to develop close friendships, Curts explained.

-After two years in Toronto, Curts moved back home where she eventually completed a Bachelor of Fine Arts in Visual Studies, with a minor in Psychology, at the University of Calgary.
+After two years in Toronto, Curts moved back home to Calgary.
+She completed a Bachelor of Fine Arts in Visual Studies, with a minor in Psychology, at the University of Calgary.